iCodeSometime/asynchronize/readme.md

 ```

 Now, to call those methods.
-You can pass a block, and access the return value as the block parameter.s
+You can pass a block, and access the return value as the block parameters.
+The
-It will still return the thread; the return value from your block will be
+return value from your block will be accessible at `Thread#value` and the return
-accessible at `Thread#value` and the return value from the original function
+value from the original function will be accessible via the thread variable
-will be accessible via the thread variable `:return_value`.
+`:return_value`.
 ```Ruby
 thread = Test.new.my_test do |return_value|
   return return_value.length